siduction/sidu-manual/data/en/0206-iso-dl_en.md

 358369ebc617613e3c58afc1af716827 *siduction-21.3.0-wintersky-kde-amd64-202112231751.iso
 ~~~

-The check is even easier under Linux with the command **`md5sum -c`**.
-Attention, the call must be accompanied by the .md5 file.
+The check is made even easier on Linux with the **`md5sum -c`**.
+Note that you need to specify the .md5 file in this command.

 ~~~
-    (Command and output on success)
+    (command and output in case of success)
 $ md5sum -c siduction-21.3.0-wintersky-kde-amd64-202112231751.iso.md5
 siduction-21.3.0-wintersky-kde-amd64-202112231751.iso: OK

-    (Command and output in case of an error)
+    (command and output in case of error)
 $ md5sum -c siduction-21.3.0-wintersky-kde-amd64-202112231751.iso.md5
-siduction-21.3.0-wintersky-kde-amd64-202112231751.iso: ERROR
+siduction-21.3.0-wintersky-kde-amd64-202112231751.iso: FEHLSCHLAG
-md5sum: WARNUNG: 1 calculated checksum did NOT fit
+md5sum: WARNUNG: 1 berechnete Prüfsumme passte NICHT
 ~~~

-**sha256sum**
+#### sha256sum

-The check using sha256sum is identical to md5sum in terms of handling.
-The main difference is the security due to a 256 bit checksum (md5sum 128 bit).
+A check using the sha256sum works exactly like the one with md5sum.
+The major difference is the increased security due to a 256 Bit check sum (md5sum: 128 Bit).

-**Windows**
+#### Windows

-With a download of the siduction ISO image file in Windows there is from Windows 7 within the Powershell the possibility with the preinstalled auxiliary program `CertUtil` to create checksums.
-The call is there:
+If you have downloaded the siduction ISO file on Windows 7 or later, the Powershell provides the preinstalled `CertUtil` helper program to create check sums.
+You can call it like this:

 ~~~
-CertUtil -hashfile C:\TEMP\<my_ISO_image.img> MD5
+CertUtil -hashfile C:\TEMP\<my_ISO_file.img> MD5
     or
-CertUtil -hashfile C:\TEMP\<my_ISO_image.img> SHA256
+CertUtil -hashfile C:\TEMP\<my_ISO_file.img> SHA256
 ~~~

-For older Windows versions the program `md5summer` (486 KB) released under the General Public License is available.
+On older Windows versions you can use the `md5summer` program (486 kB) published under the General Public License.

-<div id="rev">Last edited: 2022/04/07</div>
+<div id="rev">Last edited: 2022/04/11</div>